THE INSTITUTE REGULATES AGROLOGISTS

 This growing profession addresses many of today's critical issues in agriculture, food production and safety, bioresource health and environmental quality.

-An Agrologist or Agricultural Technologist is a science-based professional in agriculture, bioresources, food or the environment, who responsibly teaches, transfers knowledge or conducts research.
+An Agrologist or Agricultural Technologist is a science-based professional in agriculture, bioresources, food or the environment, who responsibly teaches, consults, transfers knowledge or conducts research.

 Only registered members of the Institute are legally entitled to practice Agrology in the province of Saskatchewan.